turingschool/lesson_plans/ruby_04-apis_and_scalability/client_side_storage.markdown

 * What are the limitations of cookies
   * Not able to hold a lot of data (a limit of 4095 bytes)
   * Sent to the server every time you request a page from that domain
   * Not considered secure.
-Cookies are vulnerable to cross-site request forgery (CSRF).
+Cookies are vulnerable to cross-site request forgery (CSRF)

 ## HTML5 Web Storage API: localStorage & sessionStorage